Skip to Content

 How often should I clean my serger?

-You should clean your serger after every major project or after 8-10 hours of use.
+Clean your serger after every major project or about 8-10 hours of use.

 Conclusion